soxhub/telemetry-bot/README.md

 # Telemetry Bot
-A telemetry exporter that scrapes Prometheus and Jaeger and saves it
+A telemetry exporter that scrapes Prometheus `/metrics` endpoints and Jaeger api and exports timeseries to TimescaleDB.
-to a compact Postgres-based time series database.

 ![Fact Core](doc/bot.png)